 The link between Hearing Loss and Dementia

-Did you know...that your ears and your brain work as a team?
+Did you know...
+Your ears and your brain work as a team?

 Our ability to hear and process auditory information is part of the cognitive process.
 But what happens when people begin to lose their hearing as they get older?